aboczek/hangman-cli/README.md

 # Bugs

-    1. Nickname can be space, tried to figure it out but failed.
+1. Nickname can be space, tried to figure it out but failed so far.
 2. Numbers are taken in as input, made error pop up saying letters only allowed.
+3. Letters or numbers used again throw an error but keep getting added to list of GUESSES.

 # Deployment